Influencer Repeatedly Punches Sick Old Man

 And he said that basically China and India are developing nations now.

-They no longer should be clubbed together with all the African nations and get aid from Western countries because, you know, they're, you know, they have pretty high GDPs now.
+They no longer should be clubbed together with all the African nations and get aid from Western countries because you know they're you know they have pretty high GDPs now.

-They should also come and make some contribution financially, like the Western countries do, to the poorer countries to help climate change.
+And he said they should try and support us.
+They should also come and make some contribution financially, like the Western countries do to the poorer countries to help climate change.

-And what they need to do is to go back to the Monty Python sketch of the four Yorkshiremen where they were trying to prove out to each other and how poor they were.
+so this is the thing it's it's difficult and which is why I have sent the Indian delegation I personally have sent the Indian delegation some tips on how to appear poor when your GDP is growing at seven and a half percent and what they need to do is to go back to the Monty Python sketch of the four Yorkshiremen where they were trying to prove out to each other and how poor they were.

-Where one Yorkshireman said, You know, I'm so poor that we used to have a cup of tea without milk or sugar.
+Where one Yorkshireman said, you know, I'm so poor that we used to have a cup of tea without milk or sugar.

 And someone else said, a cup would have been a luxury.
+We used to put our tea in a newspaper.

-Someone else said, we used to suck on a piece of cloth.
+And someone else said, we used to suck on a piece of cloth.

 So